webdriverio/webdriverio/docs/guide/services/browserstack.md

 ## Known Issues

-It's more of how webdriverio desigend the multi-process model.
-It is extremely hard if not impossible to reliable transfer localIdentifier to child-processes.
-We recommend to use it without the identifier at this moment, which will create an account-wide local tunnel.
+It's more of how webdriverio designed the multi-process model.
+It is extremely hard if not impossible to reliably transfer localIdentifier to child-processes.
+We recommend using it without the identifier at this moment, which will create an account-wide local tunnel.